AleXZen3/bootcamp_final_project/README.md

 The Project requires python, the initial version that was used is 3.11.9, but then moved to 3.12.3.
-To use datacolection functions the .env file should be created. with following credentials:
+To use data collection functions the .env file should be created. with following credentials:
   USER =  '',
   PASSWORD = '',
   ACCOUNT = ''